Karey Burke

 President, 20th Television

 As a champion of a more inclusive and collaborative creative environment, Burke was a driving force behind the launch of Walt Disney Television’s Executive Incubator Program, aimed at establishing a pipeline of next-generation executives with a deliberate focus on developing underrepresented talent.
-At 20th Television, Burke established the studio’s TAG (Twentieth Action Group), organizing meaningful events for employees to amplify the studio’s commitment to diversity, equity and inclusion internally and externally with partner organizations.
+At 20th Television, Burke established the studio’s TAG (Twentieth Action Group), organizing meaningful events for employees to amplify the studio’s commitment to inclusion internally and externally with partner organizations.

 Burke previously served as president of ABC Entertainment from December 2018 through November 2020, where she developed some of the most critically acclaimed and widely viewed live television events, including two Emmy Award-winning “Live in Front of a Studio Audience” specials as well as “The Wonderful World of Disney presents The Little Mermaid Live!” – which premiered as the most-watched live TV musical in four years.
 Under her leadership, ABC ranked as the No. 1 entertainment network of the 2019-2020 season and, for the first time in 24 years, regained the title as the No. 1 network for summer in 2019, propelled by the No. 1 series of summer – “The Bachelorette” – and an expanded and successful “Summer Fun & Games” brand.
 Additionally, ABC had two of the top four comedy series with “The Conners” and “The Goldbergs,” along with two of fall 2020’s top three new series: David E. Kelley’s “Big Sky” and game show “Supermarket Sweep” hosted by Leslie Jones.